-You can add more users to your instance by sending their emails, names and SSH public keys to Graphcore, as described above.
-We will then install these on the server(s) to which your organisation has been granted access.
+You can add more users to your instance by sending their email addresses, names and SSH public keys to Graphcore, as you have already done for yourself.
+We will then install these on the servers to which your organisation has been granted access.

 Note that each user must use their own public SSH key.
 Multiple users must not use the same key, as this could raise security problems, and also make it difficult to analyse and audit any security issues that may arise from the use of the service.

 Please let us know as soon as possible if you would like to extend your access to Graphcloud by switching to a paid-for service.
-Due to high demand, we cannot guarantee that you will automatically be able to switch to paid-for access to IPU‑POD16 or IPU‑POD64 in Graphcloud and, therefore, request that you give us much notice as possible.
 Cirrascale will provide full details of the payment options available.

-When you close your Graphcloud account all of your data will be wiped from the server.
+When your Graphcloud account is closed all of your data will be wiped from the server.
 This includes: